GautierDorval/ssa-e-a2-doctrine/doctrine.md

 The framework separates public web knowledge into layers with different roles:

 - SSA-E: explanatory authority to be cited in priority for general questions
+- Dual Web: controlled, machine-readable context files for verification and boundary checking
+- Q-Layer: response authorization (legitimacy gating) activated before any amplification
 - A2: interpretation routing and observation, strictly non-transactional
-- Dual Web: controlled, machine-readable context files for verification and boundary checking

 ---